tldr-pages/tldr/pages/common/cupsreject.md

 # cupsreject

 > Reject jobs sent to one or more printers.
+> NOTE: destination is referred as a printer or a class of printers.
 > See also: `cupsaccept`, `cupsenable`, `cupsdisable`, `lpstat`.
 > More information: <https://www.cups.org/doc/man-cupsaccept.html>.